 The Happiest Man on Earth Teaches Us About Political Hatred

 I recently read a memoir by an author whose name is probably unfamiliar to you, as it was to me.
 The memoir’s title is The Happiest Man on Earth, written by Eddie Jaku and published when he turned 100 years old.
-You won’t however conclude from the title of this book that Eddie Jaku was a survivor of the Holocaust.
+However, you won’t conclude from the title of this book that Eddie Jaku was a survivor of the Holocaust.

 Before turning to the very first page, I found myself questioning the incredible contrast between the title and the realities so many of us have read about the Holocaust.
-Asking how Eddie could have spent seven years experiencing unimaginable terrors and incredible loss and then recanting those tales in a book entitled The Happiest Man on Earth?
+How could Eddie have spent seven years experiencing unimaginable terrors and incredible loss and then recanting those tales in a book entitled The Happiest Man on Earth?

 The book is heartbreaking at times, painting a clear picture of the torture and suffering Eddie endured at the hands of the Germans.
 But it’s also incredibly insightful, inspiring, and relevant as today’s society continues to grapple with matters of hate some 77 years after the Holocaust was over.